9th8/up-to-date-real-world-haskell/appendix-characters-strings-and-escaping-rules.md

 Although Haskell represents characters and strings internally using Unicode, there is no standardised way to do I/O on files that contain Unicode data.
-Haskell\'s standard text I/O functions treat text as a sequence of 8-bit characters, and do not perform any character set conversion.
+Haskell's standard text I/O functions treat text as a sequence of 8-bit characters, and do not perform any character set conversion.

-There exist third-party libraries that will convert between the many different encodings used in files and Haskell\'s internal Unicode representation.
+There exist third-party libraries that will convert between the many different encodings used in files and Haskell's internal Unicode representation.
 ::::